Fedict/eid-trust-service/README.txt

 First time you use an Eclipse workspace you might need to add the maven repository location.
 Do this via:
     mvn eclipse:add-maven-repo -Declipse.workspace=<location of your workspace>

+Before committing a patch, make sure to properly format the source code so we have clean diffs within the subversion.

 === 5.
 License